Excel Cell Reference (Table of Contents)

-- Pressing F4 twice will change the cell reference to mixed reference where the row is locked.
+- Pressing F4 twice will change the cell reference to a mixed reference where the row is locked.

-- Pressing F4 thrice will change the cell reference to mixed reference where the column is locked.
+- Pressing F4 thrice will change the cell reference to a mixed reference where the column is locked.

 - Pressing F4 for the fourth time will change the cell reference back to the relative reference in excel.

 This has been a guide to Cell Reference in Excel.
-Here we discuss three types of cell reference in excel i.e. absolute, relative, and mixed cell reference, and how to use each of them along with practical examples and a downloadable excel template.
+Here we discuss three types of cell reference in excel, i.e. absolute, relative, and mixed cell reference, and how to use each of them along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –